The Historic Walking Tour

 Braemer stayed on until 1939.
 Eugene Kimball was appointed keeper in 1913, C.J.
 Graan, 1923 and E.C.
 Anderson in 1938.
 Since 1938 the U.S. Coast Guard by decree from the President of the United States operates all light hours.
 Between 1930 and 1932, the cutting down and repair of the North Pier and light tower was completed.
 It cost about 100,000 dollars.

-The present lighthouse is still in operation.
 The steel tower lighthouse came from Muskegon, Michigan; the rock came from Sturgeon Bay; and sand came from Green Island.
 The work needed 50 men (half of them were from Algoma).

 General Douglas MacArthur helped design the pier as an engineer.
 Since 1932, the same lighthouse and pier have not changed much.
 In 1973, the Coast Guard automated the lights and later a civilian was employed to operate the fog signal when needed.
 In 1974, an automatic green light was placed on the South Pier head.
 Now all lights operate 24 hours a day and the fog horn goes on automatically when needed.
 As far as records have been kept, there has been no known tragedies involved with the lighthouse.

 Our Lady in Red is still in operation and serves as a favorite backdrop for photos.
 In June of 2015 the lighthouse received a fresh coat of paint and in June 2019, the 5th order Fresnel Lens was removed and placed in the North Point Lighthouse Museum in Milwaukee, where they have a 4th and 6th order lens.
 The lens was replaced with LED lights which are less expensive and more easily maintained.